keivinonline/devops-tools/aws_certs/saa/README.md

 - puts instances across different racks
 3. partition placement group
 - instances in a partition have their own set of racks
+### Privatelink
+- private connectivity between VPCs
+- need network load balancers to be used in service providers
+- network load balancer will perform a source NAT
+### RDS snapshots
+- creates a volume snapshot of DB once a day during window
+- RDS uploads transaction logs to S3 every 5 minutes
+### Shifting AWS Orgs
+1. remove all members from old Org
+2. delete old org
+3. invite management acc of old org to be member of new org
+### Database migration service (DMS)
+- Schema migration tool can be used to convert sql to nosql for dynamodb
 ## 2. Design Cost-optimized architectures
 ### Redshift Datashare
 - datashare is a unit of sharing data that can be created for data sharing across accounts